A boy smiles as he picks corn in a cornfield.

 Preparing for uncertainty in the face of climate change

-Approximately one billion children live in one of the 33 countries classified as “extremely high-risk” for climate change impacts.
-Between climate change, urbanization and an overall lack of disaster preparedness worldwide, natural hazards like droughts, floods, earthquakes and tsunamis are becoming increasingly catastrophic, causing death and economic losses.
-Women and girls are often disproportionately affected by these events—more vulnerable to threats and less able to access information or assistance—and the risk of disasters caused by natural hazards is rising.
+Approximately one billion children live in the 33 countries classified as “extremely high-risk” for climate change impacts.
+Between climate change, urbanization and an overall lack of disaster preparedness worldwide, natural hazards such as droughts, floods, earthquakes and tsunamis are becoming increasingly catastrophic, causing death and economic losses.
+The impact of disasters caused by natural hazards is rising.
+Women and girls are often disproportionately affected by these events because they are more vulnerable to threats and less able to access information or assistance.

-June, July and August was the hottest three-month period in recorded history.
-The global average temperature in July was 1.1 degrees Celsius hotter compared to the average of the last 100 years.
+May, June and July 2024 comprised the hottest three-month period in recorded history.
+The July global surface temperature was 1.21 degrees Celsius above the 20th-century average of 15.8 degrees Celsius.
 Countries like Chile, Ethiopia, Kenya and Sudan are facing the worst droughts in decades.
-In 2022, there were 387 natural hazards and disasters recorded around the world, affecting 185 million people and costing an estimated US$223.8 billion in economic losses.
+In 2023, there were 399 natural hazards and disasters recorded around the world, affecting 93.1 million people and costing an estimated US$202.7 billion in economic losses.

 The 2030 Agenda for Sustainable Development affirms the need to reduce the risks and effects of disasters.
-By doing so, there are opportunities to achieve the Sustainable Development Goals (SDGs) through reducing vulnerability among the poor and building resilient infrastructure.
+By doing so, there are opportunities to achieve the SDGs through reducing vulnerability among the poor and building resilient infrastructure.

 ...